Zuehlke/software-engineering-corner/drafts/compound-components.md

 };
 ```

 The next component we need is the Footer component.
-This component ensures that all Footers look the same and that the elements within are aligned correctly.
+This component ensures that all footers look the same and that the elements within are aligned correctly.

 ```typescript
 // Dialog.tsx